richardkorneisel/richardkorneisel.github.io/readme.md

 - The website should be responsive, so it will look good on both desktop and mobile.
 - Your HTML should [pass the W3 HTML validator](https://validator.w3.org/#validate_by_input).
 - Your CSS should [pass the W3 CSS validator](https://jigsaw.w3.org/css-validator/#validate_by_input).
-- Javascript isn't required, but you get bonus points for giving it a shot!
+- JavaScript isn't required, but you get bonus points for giving it a shot!
 - Your page must be deployed to [GitHub pages](https://pages.github.com/).
-This is a free hosting service provided by Github.
+This is a free hosting service provided by GitHub.

 > You have not been taught how to deploy to Github Pages.
 That's okay!
 This is an opportunity to learn something new on your own.
 Just follow the instructions [here](https://pages.github.com/).
 If you run into any issues, just ask the instructor on lab support.